BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: RESULTS AND DISCUSSION

 Localization similarity (LS) was computed for each sample in the localization sensitivity dataset, using a reference source localized at azimuth = 0°, elevation = 0°.
 Fig.~\ref{RQ1_line} illustrates the localization similarity as a function of azimuth and elevation angles for female and castanets sources.

 As shown in Fig.~\ref{RQ1_line}, for all elevations except ±90°, the localization similarity between test and reference signals decreases as the test azimuth moves further away from the reference.
 However, an increase in LS is observed between -120° to -180° and 120° to 180°, which can be attributed to front-back confusion.
-We also observe that the LS curve remains flat for elevations of ±90°.
-This can be because binaural localization primarily relies on ITD and ILD, which are minimized at extreme elevations, making azimuth localization ineffective.
-Instead, spectral cues dominate, but they provide poor azimuth discrimination, leading to a relatively uniform LS across azimuths.
+For elevations of ±90°, the LS curve remains relatively flat across azimuths.
+This is expected, as at ±90° elevation, corresponding to directly above or below the listener, azimuth resolution effectively collapses.
+In other words, in Cartesian coordinates, all azimuths converge to a single point, making azimuth distinctions meaningless.
+Additionally, binaural localization cues such as ITD and ILD become minimal at these elevations, and although spectral cues are still present, they offer limited azimuthal discrimination, further contributing to a uniform LS profile.

 Fig.~\ref{RQ1_sphere} shows half-hemisphere heatmaps of LS for all contents in the localization sensitivity dataset.
 To create these heatmaps, we used Robison projection from Cartopy, a Python library for geographic map generation.
 Since the LS scores were in a small range (mostly between 0--0.2), we applied the Box-Cox transform to spread out the distribution, making variations more noticeable.
 As shown in Fig.~\ref{RQ1_sphere}, LS is highest at the reference point (0°,0°) and decreases with increasing angular distance.
 However, LS increases again between azimuths 120° to 180°, indicating front-back confusion.
 This pattern is consistent across all contents except glockenspiel and pure tone.
 For the glockenspiel, localization similarity increases between azimuths 60° and 90°.
 This is likely due to its high-frequency spectral content, which weakens ITD cues.
 Additionally, the pure tone heatmap shows discrete regions of high localization similarity.
 This could be because narrow-band, high-frequency pure tones provide weak ITD/ILD cues, leading to inconsistent localization similarity across azimuths.